unspecifier/quizzler/src/markdown/nha-modules.md

 The ICD-10-CM code K80.10 identifies calculus of the gallbladder with chronic cholecystitis without obstruction.

-© k80.20 Calculus of gallbladder without cholecystitis without obstruction INCORRECT
+- ❌ k80.20 Calculus of gallbladder without cholecystitis without obstruction

 The ICD-10-CM code K80.20 identifies calculus of the gallbladder without cholecystitis, not with cholecystitis.

-© 80.31 Calculus of bil
+- ❌ 80.31 Calculus of bil

-INCORRECT

 ct with cholangiti d, with obstruction